 - Public Provident Fund: There are certain maximum limits for availing of this plan.
 Additionally, the relevant authority declares interest rates every year, and these rates tend to be higher than fixed deposit rates.

 - Atal Pension Yojana: This plan is aimed at lower-income groups and is a defined-benefit plan.

-- Plans for generating pension after Retirement:
+2. Plans for generating pension after retirement

-Kapil Mehta, is retiring from DSK Enterprise this year, after 15 years of exceptional service.
-He will receive gratuity, provident fund proceeds.
-He is also entitled to pension under the Employee Pension Scheme, as the organization had been a part of EPF from its early days.
-Overall, he has a good lump sum amount to start on the golden years of his life.
-While, his son who started working for a startup three years back, is now subscribing to NPS, on insistence of Kapil, since NPS offers higher growth and better tax benefits than EPF.
-Not only that Sumit’s (Kapil’s son) organization has not yet subscribed to any retirement schemes as most of its workforce consist of consultants.
+Ramesh Singh is retiring from DSK Enterprise this year, after 15 years of exceptional service.
+He will receive gratuity and provident fund payments.
+Ramesh will also receive a pension under the Employee Pension Scheme, as DSK Enterprise has been a part of EPF since its early days.
+Overall, he has a good lump sum to start the golden years of his life.

+Sumit, Ramesh’s son, started working for a start-up three years ago.
+Now, he too subscribes to the National Pension Scheme, on Ramesh’s insistence, since NPS offers higher growth and better tax benefits than EPF.
+Sumit’s organization has not yet subscribed to any retirement schemes as most of its workforce is made up of consultants.

 Even if Sumit’s organization subscribes to EPF or NPS, contributing to it is not compulsory for them.
 Because Sumit’s basic pay is higher than the minimum threshold specified by regulations.
 (These minimum thresholds change from time to time, and you should check current levels with the relevant authorities.)
 This means he can choose to continue his NPS account without connecting it to his employer.
 But the contributions to the Tier I account will certainly ensure a comfortable retirement for him when he turns 60.